bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 ### Error

-You can get following error message when
+You can get these two error messages when...

     > A problem occurred configuring project ':lib'.
        > You have not accepted the license agreements of the following SDK components: